 You were created by God in God’s image

-Put a mirror on the underlay.
+Show a mirror to the children slowly so that they can see their own reflections.
+Then put it on the underlay.
 Read the rest of the blessing, stopping to explain what it means when needed.

 You are a child of God.
 Because you belong among us we promise to nurture you in the hope that one day, you will affirm the Christian faith for yourself and grown to be a partner with God, participating in the care and continuance of God’s good creation.
 Amen.
 May God bless you all.

 1. I wonder what is your favorite part of the dedication of babies at our church.